Skip to main content

 CDB offers training sessions for those firms newly prequalified or interested in learning more about CDB project procedures.

-FEP compliance technicians are frequently available at CDB pre-bid and pre-construction meetings to aid in the clarification of the programs and procedures.
-They are also periodically available at the construction sites in conjunction with the FEP.
-For contact information, please refer to the FEP CT Areas map.
+The DCU compliance technicians are frequently available at CDB pre-bid and pre-construction meetings to aid in the clarification of the programs and procedures.
+They are also periodically available at the construction sites in conjunction with the DCU.
+For contact information, please refer to the DCU CT Areas map.

-The FEP unit assists prime contractors in locating MBE/WBE/PBE/VBE firms to achieve established participation goals.
+The DCU assists prime contractors in locating MBE/WBE/PBE/VBE firms to achieve established participation goals.

 CERTIFIED BUSINESS DIRECTORY